 The event and catered after-party were funded by American businessman Ira Rennert, who has contributed many dollars to some of the most vehement and right-wing settlements.
 According to an investigation conducted by Israeli daily Haaretz, Rennert has donated 2.3 million shekels, approximately $630,000, to the notorious settler group Elad.
 Elad is committed to settling some of the most ideological Israelis in East Jerusalem’s Palestinian neighborhoods like Silwan, as well as leading archaeological excavations aimed at establishing strictly Jewish connections to Jerusalem.
 Rennert has been a defendant in high profile industrial pollution cases in Peru and Utah (and owns a controversial house in the Hamptons that covers 63 acres of beachfront).

-Ahmed Hafezi, an organizer with NYU SJP and one of the protesters, said the conference comes at a time when Israel is under unprecedented global scrutiny for its complicity in the 50-year long occupation of Palestinian lands.
+An organizer with NYU SJP and one of the protesters (we requested we do not use his name), said the conference comes at a time when Israel is under unprecedented global scrutiny for its complicity in the 50-year long occupation of Palestinian lands.
 Such conferences, he said, serve as a counterweight to the growing success of the Boycott, Divestment and Sanctions (BDS) movement.

-“Precisely because Israel is increasingly being put in an isolated situation in the global climate, they have to respond to that by coming up with new and innovative strategies,” Hafezi told Mondoweiss.
+“Precisely because Israel is increasingly being put in an isolated situation in the global climate, they have to respond to that by coming up with new and innovative strategies,” the organizer told Mondoweiss.
 “So that’s why we see this as particularly important.”

 “This for us is a flashpoint instance of all of these things coming together; they’re really just showing their cards.
-And we don’t think that we can let this kind of stuff fly on campus,” added Hafezi.
+And we don’t think that we can let this kind of stuff fly on campus,” added the organizer.